captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 We just try to be conscious of how much
 ---
 ## SAM:
-Of course.
+Oh, well, sure.
 ---
-We all have to set some kind of limit.
+Everyone has to set some kind of limit.
 ---
 Otherwise, you could get lost in it.
 ---